isomorphic-software/smartclient-docs/classes/Canvas.md

 On [touch devices](Browser.md#classattr-browseristouch), custom scrollbars are disabled in favor of enabling native touch scrolling if available.
 However, custom scrollbars _and_ native touch scrolling can be enabled for the component by setting [Canvas.alwaysShowScrollbars](#attr-canvasalwaysshowscrollbars) to `true`.

-**Note:** This setting may be ignored if [Canvas.nativeAutoHideScrollbars](#attr-canvasnativeautohidescrollbars) is enabled - see that setting for details.

 ### Groups

 - scrolling